OpenID Federation 1.0

 Automatic Client Update

-The OIDC Federation specification expects that identity providers treat the expiration time of the trust chain as the expiration time of the client which was registered based on the trust chain.
+The OpenID Federation specification expects that identity providers treat the expiration time of the trust chain as the expiration time of the client which was registered based on the trust chain.

 When an identity provider detects that the trust chain of a client has expired, it tries to refresh the trust chain and update metadata of the client accordingly.